BolbolInfo/3D-obj-on-cam/README.md

-BolbolInfo: create a readme file for this project

-Workspace: Collecting workspace information

-Still building the workspace index, response may be less accurate.

 # 3D Object QR Code Detection and Rendering

 This project detects QR codes using a webcam and renders corresponding 3D objects on the video feed.
 The 3D objects are loaded from `.obj` files and can be manipulated (rotated, scaled, translated) based on user input.